kyriacos/speciny/README.md

 NOT a replacement for RSpec, NOR is it trying to be the new cool kid on the block.

 RSpec is awesome and you should use that.

-For those tiny projects, you may choose to use this.
+For those tiny projects, you may have and want to try something new then do so :).

 However there's MiniTest Spec which ships with Ruby 1.9.

 As such use this project and learn how Ruby and DSL/Testing Frameworks work.